Glynn County, Georgia: Racial and ethnic composition

+2020 census

+As of the 2020 census, the county had a population of 84,499, 34,339 households, and 22,352 families residing in the county.
+The median age was 43.7 years; 21.3% of residents were under the age of 18 and 22.4% of residents were 65 years of age or older.

+For every 100 females there were 88.6 males, and for every 100 females age 18 and over there were 85.3 males age 18 and over.
+81.4% of residents lived in urban areas, while 18.6% lived in rural areas.

+The racial makeup of the county was 64.2% White, 24.5% Black or African American, 0.4% American Indian and Alaska Native, 1.4% Asian, 0.1% Native Hawaiian and Pacific Islander, 3.7% from some other race, and 5.7% from two or more races.
+Hispanic or Latino residents of any race comprised 7.5% of the population.

+There were 34,339 households in the county, of which 28.1% had children under the age of 18 living with them and 32.6% had a female householder with no spouse or partner present.
+About 28.8% of all households were made up of individuals and 13.3% had someone living alone who was 65 years of age or older.

+There were 42,156 housing units, of which 18.5% were vacant.
+Among occupied housing units, 63.5% were owner-occupied and 36.5% were renter-occupied.
+The homeowner vacancy rate was 2.3% and the rental vacancy rate was 12.2%.

 2015

 In terms of European ancestry, 40.8% were English, 10.6% were "American", 10.2% were Irish, and 7.9% were German.

 Education

 Glynn County's public schools are operated by Glynn County School System.

 Superfund sites

 Glynn County is home to four Superfund sites.
-Those include the "LCP Chemicals Georgia" site, the "Brunswick Wood Preserving" site, the "Hercules 009 Landfill" site, and the "Terry Creek Dredge Spoil Areas/Hercules Outfall" site.
+Those include the LCP Chemicals Georgia site, the Brunswick Wood Preserving site, the Hercules 009 Landfill site, and the Terry Creek Dredge Spoil Areas/Hercules Outfall site.

-The Hanlin Group, Inc., which maintained a facility named "LCP Chemicals" in Glynn County just outside the corporate limits of Brunswick, was convicted of dumping 150 tons of mercury into Purvis Creek, a tributary of the Turtle River and surrounding tidal marshes between the mid-1980s and its closure in 1994.
+The Hanlin Group, Inc., which maintained a facility named LCP Chemicals in Glynn County just outside the corporate limits of Brunswick, was convicted of dumping 150 tons of mercury into Purvis Creek, a tributary of the Turtle River, and surrounding tidal marshes between the mid-1980s and its closure in 1994.
 Three executives were sentenced to prison time over the incident.

 The LCP facility had been declared a Superfund site when it closed in 1994.
-It had been under scrutiny by the EPA after Service biologists discovered mercury poisoning in endangered wood storks on St. Simons Island.
+It had been under scrutiny by the EPA after agency biologists discovered mercury poisoning in endangered wood storks on St. Simons Island.
 Fish, shellfish, crabs, and shrimps taken in coastal waters, as well as other bird species, also contained the toxic metal.
 The Service traced the source of the contamination to the LCP plant and documented the extent of the damage to wildlife resources.
 Their effort resulted in the addition of Endangered Species Act charges to those that would be brought against Hanlin and its officers.